llmasdeu/SymfonyMoviesAPI/README.md

 In order to execute this project, there are some changes needed to be made, detailed here:

-1. You need to set the database parameters.
-To do so, go to the file .env, and modify the following line: `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7"`.
+1. We need to set the database parameters.
+To do so, go to the file `.env, and modify the following line: `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7"`.
 The package used for the dependencies allows other database engines, such as SQLite or PostgreSQL.
 However, this project has been tested with MySQL.

-2. In the project's folder, you'll need to create the database.
+2. In the project's folder, we'll need to create the database.
 For that, we'll execute the command `bin/console doctrine:database:create`.

 3. Now we need to export the written entities as the schema for the database.
 We'll need to execute the command `bin/console make:migration`.
 Having executed it, a prompt will appear requesting us if we want to continue.
 We need to write 'yes'.